dayton-outar/smpl/SPECIFICATION.md

 _SMPL_ ***Identifiers***:
  - Can contain at least one non-digit character
- - Not contain any special characters (Only alpha-numeric characters allowed)
+ - Must not contain any special characters (Only alpha-numeric characters allowed)

  The following are ***legal identifiers***: `foo`, `bar1`, `1bar`, `ba1r`.<sup><a href="#footnote-4">4</a></sup>